HeadspaceMeditation/ginger-io.github.io/_posts/2020-04-11-native-mobile-to-flutter.markdown

 ### How secure is Flutter out of the box?

-This was a pretty surprising result for us.
-Our mobile app uses fairly standard technologies: a local SQLite database, REST API, and http long polling for chat, nothing too unusual.
-We built with the standard flutter and dart libraries for the most par, and after completing our application, we hired an external security group to do an analysis on our application.
+After completing our application, we hired an external security group to do an analysis on our application.
 The analysis tests found no client side vulnerabilities.
 The short answer is that **Flutter is secure out of the box**.

+This was a pretty surprising result for us; we had initially figured we would have to do security deep dive after we were code complete.
+Imagine our suprise.

 ### Challenges?

-We really wanted to add a challenges section to this article to give it a little balance but no one on the mobile team could identify anything that was particularly challenging.
+We really wanted to add a challenges section to this article to give it a little balance.
+Unfortunately, no one on the mobile team could identify anything that was particularly challenging.
 We'll keep an eye out for gnarly bugs moving forward and will write followups when we finally encounter a good challenge to document.

 ### In Review ...